* Tecentriq, Hemlibra trials meet study goals

-Roche, which will present the data at a conference in Geneva in December, added initial observations for the Tecentriq combination's impact on overall survival were "encouraging" and will be reported in the first half of 2018.
+She added initial observations for the combination's impact on improving overall survival were "encouraging" and will be reported in the first half of 2018.

-In a separate Hemlibra study, Roche's new $482,000-per-year drug reduced the risk of treated bleeds in patients who have not developed resistance to standard therapy, compared to those receiving no preventative treatment.
+In a separate Hemlibra study, Roche said the new $482,000-per-year drug cut the risk of treated bleeds in patients who have not developed resistance to standard therapy, compared to those receiving no preventative treatment.

 Hemlibra's latest result comes after the medicine was approved last week in the United States for patients with resistance to clotting factors.

-Roche said it would now work with regulators to expand the treatment to all haemophilia sufferers.
+Roche said it would now work with regulators to expand the treatment to all hemophilia sufferers.